SyeinW/cse15l-lab-reports/LabReport3.md

 written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt:0
 ```

-The command line option ` -c ` prints out how many lines per file are matching the string argument `English`.
-Useful for checking which files contain the string argument and how many times they are repeated within that file.
+The command line option ` -c ` prints out how many lines per file are matching the pattern `English`.
+Useful for checking which files contain the pattern and how many times the pattern is repeated within that file.

 ```
 $ grep -c "Biosphere" written_2/non-fiction/OUP/Kauffman/*.txt